-Kidney Cancer Treatment Near Wilkes-Barre, PA
+Kidney Cancer Doctors Near Wilkes-Barre, PA

 How is Kidney Cancer Treated?

 Most likely, if you have kidney cancer, robotic surgery will be the procedure of choice.
 Specifically, the da Vinci Nephrectomy procedure.
 Each case differs, so you will need to consult with your urologist about treatment options.

 Symptoms and Treatment of Kidney Cancer

 Kidney cancer is also known as renal cancer.
 The cancerous cells tend to begin in the tiny tubes of the kidney, which is diagnosed as renal cell carcinoma, hence the name “renal cancer”.
 Luckily, in most cases, kidney cancer is found before it has spread.

 Statistically, men are more at risk of being diagnosed with kidney cancer however women can be affected as well.
 An estimated 4% of cancer cases are diagnosed as kidney cancer, however, this tends to affect a specific demographic, so understanding risk factors is very important.

 *Note that these symptoms don’t necessarily mean you have kidney cancer, but if you are experiencing any of these symptoms and also fit into a few of the risk factors above, consult with your urologist about getting a screening.
 These symptoms are in order of how common they are, with the most common at the top:

 - Blood in Urine